RareSkills/blog/l2-calldata/l2-calldata.md

 The `ExecutionFee` is calculated similar to how transactions are computed on an EVM chain, except that it is subject to a `PriceFloor`.

-Arbitrum attempts to compresses the calldata using the [Brotli algorithm](https://research.arbitrum.io/t/compression-in-nitro/20) before posting it to the L1.
+Arbitrum attempts to compress the calldata using the [Brotli algorithm](https://research.arbitrum.io/t/compression-in-nitro/20) before posting it to the L1.

 ### Optimism